PJ Dick Innovation Fund: Faculty Grants Program

 - If funded, what school, college and/or university resources will be required?

-- Provide a full project description as a single PDF (up to 1,500 words).
+- Upload the project description as a single PDF (up to 1,500 words).
 Supporting images, figures and tables may be included.

 - Budget

-- Use this Budget Template to outline the projected expenses.
+- Use the Budget Template to outline the projected expenses.

 - Download the sheet as a Microsoft Excel (.xlsx) file.
 Name the file PIAndrewID_Budget.xlsx and upload it using the submission form.